 Chart 29: What are (or were) your greatest challenges when looking to find housing in Oshtemo?

-Note: Excludes residents living in Oshtemo Township for five or more years.
+or more years.
 There were 130 responses to the Challenges and Home Type questions for those living in Oshtemo less than five years: 84 from owners, 43 from renters, and 3 from others/live with others.